ClintH/ixfx-docs/src/pages/data/generator.md

 <a name="pingPong"></a>

-### Up and down with ping pong
+## Up and down with ping pong

-[pingPong](https://clinth.github.io/ixfx/modules/Generators.html#pingPong) is like a `numericRange` with repeat turned on, but instead of resetting to `start`, it counts down, and then continues.
+[pingPong](https://clinth.github.io/ixfx/modules/Generators.html#pingPong) is like a `numericRange` with repeat turned on, but instead of resetting to `start`, it counts down to `start`, and then up, for ever.

 ```js
 // pingPong(interval, start, end, offset)